kalpana-roy/loglynx/README.md

 **Advanced Log Analytics Platform for Traefik and Beyond**

-LogLynx is a high-performance, real-time log analytics platform designed to provide deep insights into your web traffic.
+LogLynx is a high-performance (less than 50 MB of RAM), real-time log analytics platform designed to provide deep insights into your web traffic.
 Built with Go and optimized for Traefik reverse proxy logs, it offers a beautiful dark-themed dashboard and comprehensive REST API.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Go Version](https://img.shields.io/badge/go-%3E%3D1.21-blue.svg)